mdozmorov/activeranges/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Allow ranges
+# Active ranges

-Genomic ranges of allow (aka DNAse I hypersensitive sites, open chromatin) regions that are likely biologically active.
+Genomic ranges of Active (aka DNAse I hypersensitive sites, open chromatin) regions that are likely biologically active.
 For multiple cell- and tissue types, human only.